 Diseases and Conditions

-Generally, there are two types of hip pain; acute and chronic.
+Generally, there are two types of pain, acute and chronic.

-Acute hip pain comes on suddenly usually as the result of an injury or trauma.
+- Acute or severe knee pain comes on suddenly, usually the result of an injury or trauma.